leonj1/OpenAGI/README.md

 ### JSON Import Error on Linux/Node.js v20

-If you encounter the following error:
+If you see this error:

 ```
 SyntaxError: Unexpected token 'with'
     at DefaultModuleLoader.moduleStrategy (node:internal/modules/esm/translators:116:18)
 ```

-This is due to the experimental JSON import syntax used in some dependencies.
-You can fix this by:
+Node.js is being Node.js again.
+Try one of these hacks:

-1. **Option 1**: Run with the experimental flag:
+1. **Option 1**: The experimental flag way:
    ```bash
    node --experimental-json-modules $(which openagi)
    ```

-2. **Option 2**: Create an alias in your shell configuration:
+2. **Option 2**: The lazy alias way:
    ```bash
    # Add to your .bashrc or .zshrc
    alias openagi='node --experimental-json-modules $(which openagi)'
    ```

-3. **Option 3**: Use the provided wrapper scripts:
+3. **Option 3**: Use my wrapper scripts because I thought of everything:

    For Linux/macOS:
    ```bash